Should I Use Acidic Products For Cleaning?

 Why neutralising matters

 If you are using acidic cleaners on these materials, it’s essential that a neutralising alkaline is used afterwards which will be alkaline so the outcome is a neutral state.
-Neutralising is an important process in acidic cleaning because it helps to stop the corrosive process of the low pH substances.
+Neutralising is an important process in acidic cleaning because it helps to stop the corrosive process of the low pH substances. a slightly acidic cleaner used after an alkaline cleaner will leave a near neutral outcome.

 Mitigating the risks of using acidic cleaners